 While most employers and landlords do the right thing, there is a minority that set out to take advantage of adventurous, trusting and vulnerable people – this is the same wherever you travel in Australia.

 This information provided by Mildura Regional Development should be taken into account wherever you choose to visit.

 We want your time in Mildura to be enjoyable and productive.
-Your feedback, both good and bad will assist Mildura Regional Development to work with local operators and farmers to deliver the best possible experiences.
+Your feedback, both positive and negative, will assist Mildura Regional Development to work with local operators and farmers to deliver the best possible experiences.

 Seasonal workers have the same rights at work as other employees in Australia.
 Seasonal workers are covered by the minimum entitlements under the National Employment Standards.
 They may also get entitlements from an award or registered agreement.
 Awards that cover the industries seasonal workers are allowed to work in are: Aquaculture Award, Horticultural Award, Hospitality Award, Pastoral Award, Sugar Industry Award.
 Contact Fair Work Australia on 1300 799 675 or firstname.lastname@example.org with any specific pay enquiries or visit https://www.fairwork.gov.au/about-us/community-assistance/seasonal-worker-programme

 There are many hostels in the area who can also assist you in finding work as well as providing transport to/from work.
 Alternatively, tents, caravans and farm stays are sometimes provided where you work.
 You may also choose to stay at the closest caravan park or pub.
 Do your research before deciding where to stay.

 Click here to view accommodation in the Mildura region.

 If not staying on site, you will need to arrange your own transport.
 Several hostels in and around the Mildura region may provide transport however, it could involve a cost - please make your own decision and make sure you are comfortable with any charge as it may be deducted from your wage.